ItzhakBista/Algoritems_project/README.md

 1. **Compiling the code:**

     Run the command "make".
+    This command will compile the program.

-2. **Running the program:**
+3. **Running the program:**

     Run the command "make Main".
-    This will run the program.
+    This command will run the program.

-3. **Running tests (using Doctest):**
+4. **Running tests (using Doctest):**

     Run the command "make test".
-    This will run all the tests written using the Doctest framework.
+    This command will run all the tests written using the Doctest framework.

-4. **Running memory leaks (using Valgrind)**
+5. **Checking for memory leaks (using Valgrind)**

     Run the command "make valgrind".
-    This will check if there are any memory leaks using Valgrind
+    This command will check if there are any memory leaks, using Valgrind.

+6. **Deleting the compiled files**

+    Run the command "make clean"
+    This command will delete the files that were created during the compilation of our program.

 ## Testing

 The project uses the Doctest testing framework to write unit tests for the implemented algorithms.
 Some of the tests included are for the following algorithms:

--DFS: Tests Depth-First Search by adding edges and printing the resultant graph.
+- DFS: Tests Depth-First Search by adding edges and printing the resultant graph.

--BFS: Tests Breadth-First Search similarly to DFS.
+- BFS: Tests Breadth-First Search similarly to DFS.

--Prim's Algorithm: Tests Prim's minimum spanning tree algorithm.
+- Prim's Algorithm: Tests Prim's minimum spanning tree algorithm.

--Dijkstra's Algorithm: Tests Dijkstra's shortest path tree algorithm.
+- Dijkstra's Algorithm: Tests Dijkstra's shortest path tree algorithm.

--Kruskal's Algorithm: Tests Kruskal's algorithm for finding the minimum spanning tree (MST).
+- Kruskal's Algorithm: Tests Kruskal's algorithm for finding the minimum spanning tree (MST).